lespistes/.github/profile/README.md

 ## The champ de pistes

-A **champ de pistes** is a conceptual audio tape recorder, with an unbounded number of tracks called **pistes**, numbered 1, 2, 3, potentially off to infinity.
+A **champ de pistes** is an imaginary tape recorder, with an unbounded number of tracks called **pistes**, numbered 1, 2, 3, ..., off to infinity.

 A group of people start a champ de pistes and agree how to work.
 They put segments on pistes, and create mixes for all to hear.

+A champ de pistes is conceptual and does not have to be a technological thing at all, but technology will be created to help.

 ## The details